 A vacuum cleaner is an investment, and maintenance keeps repairs to a minimum.
-To prolong its lifespan, replace the filter often, change the bag before it is full, and inspect the plug and cord for damage.
+To , replace the filter often, change the bag before it is full, and inspect the plug and cord for damage.
 Follow the manufacturer’s instructions for care and maintenance.

 Change filters if they are dirty to maintain proper airflow, and follow the instructions in the manual for filter changes.
 Although replaceable filters cost more, they save money for the life of the vacuum.
 Simply rinse, dry, and replace the filter.
 High Efficiency Particulate Air or HEPA filters trap 99 percent of airborne irritants.
 Vacuums with these high-quality filters improve indoor air quality and keep airborne contaminants trapped in the bag where they belong.
 In addition, the filters trap particles less than .03 microns, which is thinner than a strand of human hair.